AriFordsham/GHCWiki/safe-haskell.md

 ```

 The flag (and LANGUAGE pragma) `UltraSafe` is just like `Safe` except that it also disables `foreign import`.
-This strengtens the safety guarantee, by esuring that a `UltraSafe` module can construct IO actions only by composing together IO actions that it imports from trusted modules.
+This strengtens the safety guarantee, by esuring that an `UltraSafe` module can construct IO actions only by composing together IO actions that it imports from trusted modules.
 Note that `UltraSafe` does not disable the use of IO itself.
 For example this is fine:

 ```wiki
 {-# LANGUAGE UltraSafe #-}